Coastal engineering

 Wave attack on Ilfracombe's sea walls during a storm.

 Coastal engineering is a branch of civil engineering concerned with the specific demands posed by constructing at or near the coast, as well as the development of the coast itself.

 The hydrodynamic impact of especially waves, tides, storm surges and tsunamis and (often) the harsh environment of salt seawater are typical challenges for the coastal engineer – as are the morphodynamic changes of the coastal topography, caused both by the autonomous development of the system and human-made changes.
 The areas of interest in coastal engineering include the coasts of the oceans, seas, marginal seas, estuaries and big lakes.

-Besides the design, building and maintenance of coastal structures, coastal engineers are often interdisciplinary involved in integrated coastal zone management, also because of their specific knowledge of the hydro- and morphodynamics of the coastal system.
+Besides the design, building and maintenance of coastal structures, coastal engineers are often interdisciplinarily involved in integrated coastal zone management, also because of their specific knowledge of the hydro- and morphodynamics of the coastal system.
 This may include providing input and technology for e.g. environmental impact assessment, port development, strategies for coastal defense, land reclamation, offshore wind farms and other energy-production facilities, etc.